harinlee83/harinlee83/README.md

 ### Hi there 👋

 I'm Harin, a passionate Software Engineer with a love and curiosity for all things software!
-I enjoy diving into full-stack, mobile, and web development, and I'm currently exploring the exciting world of AI/ML applications.
+I enjoy diving into full-stack, and have worked with mobile and web development.
+I'm currently exploring the exciting world of AI/ML applications.

 ## 🎓 Education